RayhanKhan8975/thebiggestask-gamification-plugin/readme.txt

 5. Leaderboards:- We will run a loop on each user to grab the number of points they have and add it to an array which will be stored at wp_options table.
 We will use that option to retrieve leaderboard values and display them through a shortcode.

-== Installation ==
-Just hit the install button and use these shortcodes to display different forms.
-1. display_vendor_form:- For displaying Vendor Form
-2. display_product_form:- For displaying Product Form
-3. display_search_form:- For displaying Search Form